Accreditation & Compliance

 Bastyr University is approved by Washington state to offer its acupuncture and Oriental medicine programs.
 Individuals who complete the Master of Science in Acupuncture or Master of Science in Acupuncture and Oriental Medicine are eligible to sit for the National Commission for the Certification of Acupuncture and Oriental Medicine (NCCAOM) certification exams as well as various state licensing exams.

-Bastyr University has received approval from the state of Washington as a recognized midwifery training facility and provides education for midwives in two distinct programs — for naturopathic physicians who wish to earn a Certificate in Naturopathic Midwifery and for direct-entry midwifery students in the Masters of Midwifery degree.
-Both programs are accredited through the Midwifery Education Accreditation Council (MEAC).
-Individuals who complete the University's naturopathic midwifery program and pass naturopathic medicine and midwifery licensing exams have dual licensure as naturopathic physicians and midwives in Washington and other states.
+Bastyr University has received approval from the state of Washington as a recognized midwifery training facility for direct-entry midwifery students in the Masters of Midwifery degree.
+The program is accredited through the Midwifery Education Accreditation Council (MEAC).
 Graduates of the Department of Midwifery are eligible to sit for licensure in Washington and other states, apply to the Canadian bridging program for provincial registration, and graduates from both programs may sit for the North American Registry of Midwives (NARM) exam to receive the Certified Professional Midwife (CPM) credential recognized in many states for legal practice of midwifery and reimbursement for services.

 Q: What is accreditation and how does it work?